 |Turmeric in flower|

-We are lucky to live in the sub-tropics and be able to grow our own spice gardens with many of the plants used for Asian cooking doubling as beautiful ornamentals e.g. turmeric, curry leaf tree, galangal, coriander, kaffir lime, citrus, lemon grass. garlic chives, banana, chilli, papaya, pineapple etc.
+I AM FORTUNATE TO LIVE IN THE SUBTROPICS and be able to grow our own spice gardens with many of the plants used for Asian cooking doubling as beautiful ornamentals e.g. turmeric, curry leaf tree, galangal, coriander, kaffir lime, citrus, lemon grass. garlic chives, banana, chilli, papaya, pineapple etc.

-So, if you really want to make a fabulous curry it’s best to grind the spices as you go.
+SO, IF YOU REALLY WANT TO MAKE A GOOD CURRY, IT’S BEST TO GRIND THE SPICES AS YOU GO.
 Sometime ago I invested in s spice grinder (just like a coffee grinder) that I keep just for spices – the difference in flavour is phenomenal.
 Some spices I can’t grow, like cumin and cinnamon, so I just buy them in small quantities and grind them as I need them.
 The pungency of ground spices is quickly lost during storage – I too have had the tumbling plastic containers and jars of spices, stored in the pantry for goodness how long, that were so stale you could not discern by colour or smell what they were!

-1.5kg chicken cut into 12 even pieces
+1.5kg free range chicken cut into 12 even pieces

 NOTE: For good flavour it is always to buy chicken with the bone in it and then cut it up.
-The same goes for buying ‘free range’ (apart from it being ‘against my religion’ to buy an animal that has been reared in a cage)

 2 tbsp ghee or vegetable oil